cmstead/JFP/README.md

 https://www.mozilla.org/MPL/

+###V2.7.0

+- [x] repeat - Repeats a string n times
+- [x] times - executes a function n times, threading the output through the execution chain
+- [x] between - tests that a value is between two numbers
+- [x] rcompose - performs a right (reverse) composition

 ###V2.6.0

 - [x] takeUntil - captures values in order from the beginning of provided list until a value causes the predicate to pass